 top of page

-You might say, however, that sensitivity is a virtue, but at least in my personal experience, it's not all pleasant emotions and "flowers" so-to-speak.
-It can also be some sort of a personal hell, being prepared for the next emotional distress, caused by things and beings most may find plausible.
+You might say, however, that sensitivity is a virtue, one to be cultivated and celebrated.
+However, at least in my personal experience, sensitivity often comes with a lot of stress, as highly sensitive individuals react more extremely to it than others.
+Furthermore, sensitivity can be a double-edged sword, leaving you constantly prepared for the next emotional distress, caused by things and beings most may find plausible to endure.

-Thus, in order to at least try to better the situation of those who suffer from sensitivity, here are 11 useful tips that can help all of us live life more peacefully and get closer to the desired state of serenity:
+Thus, in order to at least try to better the situation of those who suffer from sensitivity, here are useful 11 Tips for Peaceful Living that can help all of us live life more peacefully and get closer to the desired state of serenity:

 3. Don't stress yourself too much.
 When exhausted, find ways to rejuvenate, even during work and/or assignments.
 Those who stress you out too much because they depend on your behavior, should not be in your life if they are not necessary to be in it.
 If your finances allow it, find a job that is not too stressful for you.
 There is always a need for employees in stressful jobs such as customer service, but it does not mean that it would be healthy for you.

-4. Living in singlehood would more likely bring you peace than in a romantic relationship, where the boundaries and personal freedoms are not always clear.
+4. Living in singlehood would more likely bring you peace than in a romantic relationship, where the boundaries and personal freedoms are not always clear nor wide.
 But hey, it’s your decision in the end.
 As the philosopher Sartre has said: "hell is other people", and while I don't agree with him entirely, I can understand, based on the fictional and non-fictional media I have consumed, that romance is not always the suitable answer for everyone.
-It causes tension, and there is always the uncertainty of being dumped.
+Romance often causes tension (AKA relationship anxiety), and there is always the uncertainty of being dumped.
 Even if a lonely/empty one, singlehood has its own, calming virtues.

 5. Find ways to increase your independence from others.
 That way you are less likely to be disappointed.
 Even if you have great dependence on others that is necessary, having the capability to act on your own can give you a sense of potency that can increase your self-confidence.

 6. Learn to express your energies in healthy ways, so they won’t tempt you to express them aggressively.
 I personally used to go to the gym, and doing so relaxed me.
 Find any kind of hobby of which you'll be able to express yourself, and you'll be less tensed.
-It's not just for the expression; it's for the ability to rejuvenate after a hard day's work.
+It's not just for the expression; it's for the ability to rejuvenate after a hard day's work, and/or avoid the consequences of repression.

 7. Drink a few cups of tea a day.
 They will calm your nerves significantly if you will stick to it regularly.
 Any other kind of relaxing refreshment should be considered as long as it won't make you addicted or ill.